… …

 cheesy casserole taste like pizza

-Ingredients Used in This Bake
+Ingredients Used in Cheesy Zucchini Recipe

 This recipe is straightforward with zucchini being the main star of this recipe.

-• Onion.
+• Diced Onion.
 I have made this using all sorts of onions; whatever is on hand is what I use, and it works well in this recipe.

 • Tomatoes.
 Can be fresh and diced or a can of diced tomatoes works well too.
+Just make sure to drain the liquid from the diced tomatoes before adding.

 • Herbs.
 Dried Basil, Oregano, and Parsley.
 If you have fresh herbs, that works well for this recipe too.
 If using fresh herbs double the amount you add to this recipe.
 The dried herbs are more potent than the fresh herbs.

-• Salt and Pepper
+• Salt and Black Pepper

 • Mozzarella Cheese.
 Any other good melting cheese works well too.